tnordquist/personal-android-project-rbrazell1/docs/persistent-data.md

 <ul>

-  <li>The names and addresses and phone numbers of all the bars they have drink ratings for</li>
+  <li>The names and addresses and phone numbers of all the bars they have drink drinkRatings for</li>
   <li>All the pictures of drinks they have rated</li>
-  <li>All the ratings and comments of drinks they have rated</li>
+  <li>All the drinkRatings and comments of drinks they have rated</li>

 </ul>